Yu-HuanWu/Klingon_Calculator/README.md

 _qavan_!

-This is a calculator that uses Klingon numberals.
+This is a calculator that uses Klingon numerals.
 This app works because Klingon just happens to use a base 10 number system, which is familiar to most Earthlings.
 Which number is 4?
 Which one is 7?
 You will figure it out in no time _jup_!